ethereum-optimism/design-docs/protocol/strict-derivation.md

 ## Unsafe reorgs

 Before Steady Batch Derivation, invalid batches got chances to be replaced by valid future batches.
 Because they will now be immediately derived as deposit-only blocks, there is a theoretical heightened risk for unsafe head reorgs.
-However, we haven't experienced this on OP Mainnet or other mainnet OP Stack chains yet.
-The batcher wouldn't automatically detect this and resend
+To the best of our knowledge, we haven't experienced this on OP Mainnet or other mainnet OP Stack chains yet.

+The current rules of Steady Batch Derivation can indeed lead to a previously valid submitted batch to now be invalid, and then immediately be derived as deposit-only blocks, causing a long L2 unsafe reorg.
+The same batcher tx may still be included on L1.
+However, given that span batches are only forward-invalidated with Holocene, I think the L2 unsafe reorg would be limited to the L2 section that references the reorged-out L1 section.
+However, more batcher txs that might already have landed on L1 as well would cause more deposit-only blocks to be derived.

+I think this is the trade-off of Steady Batch Derivation.

+### Last L1 origin of channel

+One solution that I can think of that may alleviate this problem is to reference the last L1 origin in the channel metadata (in a new channel format), and then drop the channel directly in the channel bank before even decoding any batches from it, that would then at some point be derived as deposit-only blocks.
+This way, the batcher could get a "second chance" to submit a channel that includes the correct reorged-to L1 origin chain.
+This is very similar to how span batches contain the last L1 origin as `l1_origin_check` in their prefix, just moved one layer up to the channel container.
+Having the channel contain such an L1 origin check has the advantage that the derivation pipeline wouldn't too eagerly derive deposit-only blocks, and to recover from L1 reorgs.
+I think this solution would also still maintain the nice properties of Strict Batch Ordering, that there's only one staging channel, and that we don't buffer out of order frames or batches.
+However, this is also the disadvantage that it violates the above stated principle of fastest derivation.

+If Proofs and Interop experts can confirm that such a solution would still lead to the sought after improvements for Proofs and Interop, resp., we could consider including it as part of Holocene.

 ## Multiple batchers & strict ordering